Green bank: History

 In the United States, the green bank concept was originally developed by Reed Hundt and Ken Berlin as part of the 2008 Obama-Biden Transition Team's efforts to facilitate clean energy development.
 A similar concept was incorporated as an amendment to the federal cap and trade bill, known as the American Clean Energy and Security Act, introduced in May 2009.
 A companion piece of federal green financing legislation was concurrently introduced in the Senate, where it received broad bipartisan support.

 When the 2009 cap and trade legislation ultimately failed to pass the Senate, green bank advocates in the US shifted their focus to the state level.
 The nonprofit Solar and Energy Loan Fund of St. Lucie County, Inc. (SELF) was the first local government green bank established in America in 2010.
 Connecticut established the first state green bank in 2011, followed by New York in 2013.
 By the end of fiscal year 2015, the Connecticut Green Bank had supported $663 million in project investments.

 In 2022, Congress passed the Inflation Reduction Act, which established a national green bank intended to fund the existing and future network of green banks in the United States.
+However, after new President Donald Trump signed the One Big Beautiful Bill Act into law on July 4, 2025, the GGRF's funds were rescinded.

 In the UK in 2009, two reports were published advocating the creation of a state-backed infrastructure bank to provide financing for green projects.
 The first report, titled "Accelerating Green Infrastructure Financing: Outline Proposals for UK Green Bonds and Infrastructure Bank," was published in March 2009 by Climate Change Capital and E3G.
 The second report, titled "Delivering a 21st Century Infrastructure for Britain," was published by Policy Exchange in September 2009 and was authored by Dieter Helm, James Wardlaw, and Ben Caldecott.